Sueh-Tam/NBTEditor/README.md

-# NBT Editor Pro
+# NBT Editor

 ## Introduction
-NBT Editor Pro is a comprehensive desktop application designed for viewing and editing Minecraft's NBT (Named Binary Tag) files.
+NBT Editor is a comprehensive desktop application designed for viewing and editing Minecraft's NBT (Named Binary Tag) files.
 It features a robust parser and a user-friendly graphical interface, making it an essential tool for developers and server administrators working with Minecraft data.

 ## Key Features
 - **Robust Parser**: Full support for uncompressed, GZIP, and ZLIB files.